immcantation/presto/docs/examples/tasks.rst

 the :program:`align` subcommand of :ref:`AssemblePairs`.
 However, some sequences with long CDR3 regions may fail to assemble due to insufficient, or completely absent, overlap between the mate-pairs.
-The :program:`reference` or :program:`twostep` subcommands can be used to assemble mate-pairs that do not overlap using the ungapped V-segment references sequences as a guide.
+The :program:`reference` or :program:`sequential` subcommands can be used to assemble mate-pairs that do not overlap using the ungapped V-segment references sequences as a guide.

 To handle such sequence in two separate steps, a normal :program:`align` command